 Gun Control Debate Heats Up after Shootings; DOJ Mulled Information-Sharing for Background Checks

-The mass shooting at the Sandy Hook Elementary School in Newtown, Ct., on Friday is bringing the debate over gun control back into the headlines.
+The mass shooting at the Sandy Hook Elementary School in Newtown, Conn., on Friday is bringing the debate over gun control back into the headlines.

 On Sunday Sen. Dianne Feinstein, D-Calif., said she would introduce legislation banning the sale of assault weapons and ammunition clips with more than 10 bullets, report the Los Angeles Times and the New York Daily News.
 “The purpose of this bill is to get weapons of war off our streets,” Feinstein told Meet the Press.